-Strategy for the future of Basingstoke town centre
+Shaping the future of Basingstoke town centre

-High streets across the UK have and continue to experience the effects of changes in shopping habits.
+High streets across the UK continue to experience the effects of changes in shopping habits.
 Although Basingstoke town centre, including Festival Place and The Malls, has had success in attracting investment and new retailers in recent years, the COVID-19 pandemic has meant that town centres across the country are facing significant challenges, such as a decline in footfall and shop closures.

 Basingstoke and Deane Borough Council is working with multi-disciplinary design studio HemingwayDesign, architects Allies and Morrison and property specialists Jones Lang LaSalle to develop an ambitious strategy for the future of the area.

 Along with early interventions and work to encourage people to visit the town centre, the vision and masterplan for Basingstoke is being drawn up to set the future direction for the town centre over the coming decades to ensure it is a vibrant hub.

 This study has been produced through a pivotal period.
 The role and nature of town centres has been changing significantly with the contraction in high street retail and the accelerating pressures of climate change forcing us to think again about our buildings, spaces and lifestyles and the pandemic has brought in a re-evaluation of working patterns as well as our homes and green spaces.